 3. Give Yourself Some Extra Space

 Do you know that the stopping distance on a wet road is twice the normal stopping distance?
 And on icy roads, it’s almost 10 times!
 So, leave plenty of room between your truck and the vehicle in front of you so that you have enough space to move out of harm’s way in case of unpredictable situations.
+It’s always good to put extra space between yourself and some of the terrible drivers you might meet during the winter months.

 4. Stay Smooth

-In cold weather, try hard to refrain from doing anything sudden – sudden braking, sudden acceleration, cornering etc. If the situation demands you to slow down suddenly on a slick road, pump your brakes lightly.
+In cold weather, try hard to refrain from doing anything sudden – sudden braking, sudden acceleration, cornering, etc. If the situation demands you to slow down suddenly on a slick road, pump your brakes lightly.
 The key is to maintain a consistent speed and avoid doing anything that reduces traction on the slippery roads.

 5. Pay Attention to the Tire Spray